 How to Know When Salmon Is Done Cooking

-Usually, a salmon fillet will take from 6 to 8 minutes to cook fully (unless it’s cooking in a sauce).
-Salmon will go from red/raw to opaque/pink as it cooks.
+Usually, a salmon fillet takes 6 to 8 minutes to cook fully (unless it’s cooking in a sauce).
+As it cooks, the salmon will go from red/raw to opaque/pink.

-Salmon that is perfectly cooked through will flake, but still maintain moisture.
-The USDA recommends salmon be cooked to a temperature of 145 degrees Fahrenheit (you can check this with an instant-read thermometer).
+Salmon that is perfectly cooked through will flake but still maintain moisture.
+The USDA recommends cooking salmon to 145 degrees Fahrenheit (you can check this with an instant-read thermometer).

 Side Dishes to Serve with Salmon

-A few tips for this recipes, I would definitely recommend baking the salmon on a rimmed baking sheet - because there might be some moisture loss from the spinach and you don’t want that to spill onto the heating element in the oven.
+I would definitely recommend baking the salmon on a rimmed baking sheet.
+There might be some moisture loss from the spinach, and you don’t want that to spill onto the heating element in the oven.

 You can also make it in a casserole dish.
-Another thing to consider would be using a silpat when baking your salmon - if you like salmon skin this will make it easier to keep the skin intact to serve with the fillet.
+Another thing to consider is using a silpat when baking your salmon—if you like salmon skin, this will make it easier to keep the skin intact to serve with the fillet.

 Spinach and Feta Stuffed Salmon